-No. EAC Condition Implementation Status Compliance Status Description individual prescription locations.
-The total number of prescription locations fluctuates over time as new sites are added and deemed to be complete.
-There were 178 individual prescription locations as of February 3, 2018.
-EAC 02 Leave stumps in place to reduce soil disturbance, erosion and sediment transport in the headpond during reservoir clearing to reduce soil disturbance and potential sedimentation issues.
+No. EAC Condition Implementation Status Compliance Status Description EAC 02 Leave stumps in place to reduce soil disturbance, erosion and sediment transport in the headpond during reservoir clearing to reduce soil disturbance and potential sedimentation issues.
 Ongoing In Compliance The CEMP requires contractors to leave stumps in place to reduce soil disturbance, and erosion and sediment transport in the headpond during reservoir clearing.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
 Note that stumps are removed for road construction associated with reservoir clearing as described in the Project's Environmental Impact Statement and Vegetation Clearing and Debris Management Plan (VCDMP).
 BC Hydro has determined that stump removal associated with road construction is consistent with this condition.
-EAC 02 · Manage vegetation and soil stripping, taking into consideration proximity to sensitive habitats as determined by a QEP (e.g. wetlands) and slope stability.
+EAC 02 Manage vegetation and soil stripping, taking into consideration proximity to sensitive habitats as determined by a QEP (e.g. wetlands) and slope stability.
 Ongoing In Compliance The CEMP requires contractors to manage vegetation and soil stripping, taking into consideration proximity to sensitive habitat and slope stability as determined by a QEP.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
-EAC 02 · Salvage and stockpile clean surface soils for site restoration.
+EAC 02 Salvage and stockpile clean surface soils for site restoration.
 Ongoing In Compliance The CEMP requires contractors to salvage and stockpile clean surface soils for site restoration.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
 To date, several soil stockpiles have needed to be relocated due to construction modifications, and the relocation and preservation of these piles is audited by BC Hydro.